pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 Read-Only:

-- `decryption_key` (String) Play Integrity verdict decryption key from your Google Play Services account.
+- `decryption_key` (String, Sensitive) Play Integrity verdict decryption key from your Google Play Services account.
 This parameter must be provided if you have set `verification_type` to `INTERNAL`.
 Cannot be set with `service_account_credentials_json`.
-- `service_account_credentials_json` (String) Contents of the JSON file that represents your Service Account Credentials.
+- `service_account_credentials_json` (String, Sensitive) Contents of the JSON file that represents your Service Account Credentials.
-- `verification_key` (String) Play Integrity verdict signature verification key from your Google Play Services account.
+- `verification_key` (String, Sensitive) Play Integrity verdict signature verification key from your Google Play Services account.
 - `verification_type` (String) The type of verification.